What we know about the Beirut blast - NewsChannel 3-12

 The spokesman for Egypt’s Ministry of Foreign Affairs said the Egyptian field hospital in Beirut was ready to provide assistance, and that it had already received a number of patients.

-Middle Eastern neighbors including Qatar, Kuwait and Iraq will also send field hospitals, medical supplies and oil to Lebanon, state-run Lebanese NNA said.
+Middle Eastern neighbors including Qatar, Kuwait, the UAE and Iraq will also send field hospitals, medical supplies and oil to Lebanon, state-run NNA said.

 Comments